RieSadohara/YBC_Fiber/README.md

 Manuscript (In preparation):

-Dietary fiber (AOAC 2011.25) analysis of fast cooking yellow beans (Phaseolus vulgaris L.) with high iron bioavailability.
+Yellow bean (Phaseolus vulgaris L.) germplasm with less dietary fiber have shorter cooking times and more bioavailable iron

+Rie Sadohara, Jason A. Wiesinger, Henry J. Thompson, Raymond P. Glahn, Karen A. Cichy